libvips/libvips/install.md

 Check the summary at the end of `configure` carefully.  libvips must have `build-essential`, `pkg-config`, `glib2.0-dev`, `libexpat1-dev`.

-For the vips8 Python binding, you must also have `gobject-introspection`, `python-gi-dev`, and `libgirepository1.0-dev`.

 You'll need the dev packages for the file format support you want.
 For basic jpeg and tiff support, you'll need `libtiff5-dev`, `libjpeg-turbo8-dev`,